 What is the strongest caulk, Latex or silicone?

 Caulk and silicone are fairly equal in strength but they differ in the fact that caulk hardens into a rigid substance while silicone remains more flexible.
 Caulk is designed to be used in areas where there will be little expansion and contraction like around your bathtub.
 Both materials are strong and will seal, but you will find using the substance that is intended for the job you are doing will let you have the best results.

 What is the easiest caulk to use?

 The easiest caulks to apply and to make look smooth and perfect are the acrylic latex caulks.
-These caulks seal great and you can clean up using just plain water when you are finished.
+These caulk seal great and you can clean up using just plain water when you are finished.
 If you want to get a caulk that has some flexibility and really adheres great buy an acrylic latex that says it has silicone added or that is labeled as a siliconized item.

-Notwithstanding their inherent differences, these two kinds of caulk are great for all kinds of constructions tasks.
+Notwithstanding their inherent differences, these two kinds of caulk are great for all kinds of construction tasks.
 The silicone caulk is great for plumbing mechanisms whereas the latex caulk is good for interior applications.
 It is up to you to make appropriate arrangements to have them available to you when you need them.
 Remember, damages may happen without notice.
 Stay alert!